Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 Early postoperative

-1. Bleeding from peristomal tissues with the possibility of blood entering and the formation of blood clots in the lumen of the trachea.
+1. Bleeding from peristomal tissues with the possibility of blood entering and the formation of blood clots in the tracheal lumen.

 2. Inflammatory processes, phlegmon, focal suppuration.